 Tommie Copper Compression Socks Reviews

-Tommie Copper has probably put the most resource into their socks lineup.
-They offer 8 different models of compression socks, all of different lengths, uses, and engineering.
+Tommie Copper has probably put the most resource into their socks lineup, a product they are well-known for.
+When most people think of Tommie Copper, the socks probably are really what come to mind.
+As of this writing they offer 6 different models of compression socks, all of different lengths, uses, and engineering.
 They pretty much have something for everyone.
 Our favorites include:

 - Pro-Grade Wool Compression Socks.
 Most socks on the market are made of some type of nylon / spandex blend, but Tommie Copper has decided to make their high-end socks out of merino wool.
 We like this.
 Using a natural fiber is commendable and we have always loved the breathability of wool.
 They also do some poly reinforcements in strategic areas, making the sock especially useful for shin, arch, and foot issues.
 These